-The Framework includes policies and standards that apply globally to all Legal & General business divisions, employees, agents, consultants, and contractors, as well as all subsidiary businesses.
+The Framework includes policies and standards that apply globally to all Legal & General business divisions, employees, agents, consultants, and contractors, as well as all wholly or majority owned subsidiary businesses.

-The Legal & General Group financial crime risk policy ("Group Policy"), supported by a set of detailed minimum control standards, sets out the minimum control requirements for the key financial crime risk types.
+The Legal & General Group financial crime risk policy ("Group Policy") is supported by control standards and requirements for the key financial crime risk types.

-The Legal & General Group minimum standards are applied globally.
-As Legal & General is headquartered in the UK, the Group Policy is predominantly influenced by UK Financial Crime legislation and regulatory minimum requirements but is also based upon various laws, regulations and regulatory guidance from other jurisdictions within which the Group operates, namely the European Union, Hong Kong, Japan, the United States of America, and Bermuda.
+The Legal & General Group policy is applied globally.
+As Legal & General is headquartered in the UK, the Group Policy is predominantly influenced by UK Financial Crime legislation and regulatory minimum requirements but is also based upon various laws, regulations and regulatory guidance from other jurisdictions within which the Group operates, namely the European Union, Hong Kong, Japan, Singapore, the United States of America, and Bermuda.

-Where the jurisdictions in which we operate have higher or stricter rules or standards, these local requirements are captured within country-specific annexes to the Group Policy.
+Where the jurisdictions in which we operate have higher or stricter rules or standards, these local requirements are captured within country-specific procedures.